...

 Executive Staff

-In simple words, we can describe the executive staff as Police Officials who wears a uniform and works in the field (Police Station) as well as in different offices to control the crime within their prescribed territory.
-They perform duties in all the emergency situations.
+In simple words, we can describe the executive staff as Police Officials who wear a uniform and work in the field (Police Station) as well as in different offices to control crime within their prescribed territory.
+They perform duties in all emergencies.

 Punjab Police Executive Staff